altfatterz/learning-kafka/strimzi/examples/statefulsets-vs-deployments/README.md

 `OrderedReady` - is the default for StatefulSets.
 It tells the StatefulSet controller to respect the ordering guarantees demonstrated above.
 `Parallel` - tells the StatefulSet controller to launch or terminate all Pods in parallel, and not to wait for Pods to become Running and Ready

+### Notes about StatefulSets

+## advantages
+- Kubernetes handles the creation of Pods
+- for any disruption the Pods will be started even when the Strimzi operator is not running
+- StatefulSets are used by many Kubernetes users, they are well tested and we can rely on them.

+## disadvantages
+- we cannot remove any broker we want from the Kafka cluster
+- generating the Pods from the template also means they are all configured the same way
+- harder to use different configuration for each broker.

 Resources:
 1. [https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/)